zmanda/libzcloud/sources/using_libzcloud/download_consumers.txt

 This consumer reads data into a fixed-length, preallocated buffer.
 This is useful for small values that have a known maximum length.
-If the store provides more data than permitted, then the consumer will signal an error condition and abort the download operation.
+If the store provides more data than permitted, then the consumer will signal an error condition and the store will abort the download operation.

 The buffer is supplied to the constructor: